 - Golems no longer block movement, but destroy platforms when they spawn and attack for 40% HP in a wider range.

 - The butterfly shooters are pretty much the same.

-- The accumulated-butterfly attack now forces your party into a bullet hell where your entire party is floating and Lucid shoots a mass of bullets that deal 50% HP each.
+- The accumulated-butterfly attack now forces your party into a bullet hell where your entire party is floating and Lucid shoots a mass of bullets that deal 50% HP each (100% in Hard).
 The top of the map (centred from left-right) is a very safe place and this attack won't cause too many fatalities, but the main thing is that Lucid is invulnerable during this time, which is a reminder to the weaker members of the party and any carry-ees to actually be useful and use the trumpet statues.

 - The dragon now floats up and down while puking and covers all platforms except for the ones highlighted in yellow; Rope Connect is invaluable for getting to the top platforms quickly.